 If you haven’t heard of the heartbreaker that is Your Lie in April, then you’re missing out big time.
 It tells the story of a downtrodden pianist named Arima Kousei, who suffers through intense personal hardships after the death of his mother.
 Through the exuberant and fun-spirited Kaori, he’s able to experience the beauty of classical music all over again.
 The anime is chock full of funny and light-hearted moments, but fans often find that the themes of overcoming trauma and loss and moving on are what put a lump in their throat.

 Violet Evergarden (2018)

 Violet Evergarden took animation to the next level with its stunning visuals and bittersweet storytelling.
 Viewers will get to see the emotional transformation of Violet, a young soldier who struggles to deal with the concepts of love and loss after the end of a bloody war.
 You’re sure to need a box of tissues beside you because this series is filled with genuine heart, emotion, and hope in each of its healing stories.

 A Place Further Than the Universe (2018)

 More poignant than sad, A Place Further Than the Universe is the latest to join the collection of beautifully animated, melancholy shows in recent years.
-There’s definitely a lot of reasons why we love this show, but it’s mostly because it tells of a youthful journey of self-discovery between four high school girls en route to Antarctica.
-Don’t expect to cry through every episode, but do anticipate a couple heart-wrenching scenes somewhere between the high-flying adventures.
+There are definitely a lot of reasons why we love this show, but it’s mostly because it tells of a youthful journey of self-discovery between four high school girls en route to Antarctica.
+Don’t expect to cry through every episode, but do anticipate a couple of heart-wrenching scenes somewhere between the high-flying adventures.

 Art Macky Arquilla